Admission may be granted to applicants who meet the following minimum common criteria:

 Applications will be considered solely on the basis of their academic merits, abilities, and potential, regardless of gender, ethnic or national origin, age, disability, religion, sexual orientation or any other irrelevant distinction.
 The Admission Board reserves the right to invite specific candidates for an online interview (e.g. via video-conf), to explore further their application.
 Interview notifications will be sent via email.

-Candidates obtaining a 70% minimum score will be eligible for three different ranking categories:
+Candidates obtaining a certain minimum score will be eligible for three different ranking categories:

 - students from Programme Countries who candidate for the Erasmus+ EMJMD scholarships